Trace viewer

 Source

-As you hover over each action of your test the line of code for that action is highlighted in the source panel.
+When you click on an action in the sidebar, the line of code for that action is highlighted in the source panel.

 Call